msugakov/ColoradoSiteChecker/README.md

-# Colorad Site Checker
+# Colorado Site Checker

 Q: What is this?
 A: A secrecy project for now.

 ## Prerequisites